Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 1. When users are not willingly using a product, better make the product as simple and fool-proof as possible

 1. Users may not want to answer honestly in user interviews, for example, when they don't want to learn to use a new tool; especially when they are not expecting any training.
+Therefore, I need to think about how users' interest conflict and create questionnaire accordingly

 ---